zzg890/vch-docs/docs/2d-visualization/page/navigation.md

 ## **Navigation Example**

-#### Example 1: Use the button control to navigate between two pages.
+**Example 1:** Use the button control to navigate between two pages.

-1. In the "Project" window, right-click the ”Page” node and click ”Add Page” in the popup menu to create a new page: Page 1.
+1. In the "Project" window, right-click the "Page" node and click "Add Page" in the popup menu to create a new page: Page 1.
 Repeat this step to create Page 2.
 The background color of Page 1 is set to orange and the background color of Page 2 is set to blue.

     ![alt text](26.png)